Will the Leader of the House please update the House on the forthcoming business?

 The Association of Medical Research Charities has now published its report on greater access to off-patent drugs on the frontline, to which many stakeholders have contributed, including me as chair of the all-party parliamentary group on off-patent drugs.
 May we have a debate on how to continue our cross-party agenda to increase access to off-patent drugs?

 All Members have particular constituency issues concerning off-patent drugs, which is an incredibly important area.
 I see that there are Health questions on 19 December, so the hon.
-Gentleman might want to raise it there.
+Gentleman might want to raise it then.
 I am sure there would be a lot of demand from Members for a debate on the subject.

-I am concerned about the way the Boundary Commission is operating its consultation, because 5,957 respondents—96% of all people consulted in Morecambe and Lunesdale—said they wanted to keep Morecambe and Lunesdale intact.
+I am concerned about the way the Boundary Commission for England is operating its consultation, because 5,957 respondents—96% of all people consulted in Morecambe and Lunesdale—said they wanted to keep Morecambe and Lunesdale intact.
 Both parties agree that the communities of Lancaster and Morecambe should be kept separate, and since then more than 1,000 more submissions have been put in.

 My hon.
 Friend is raising an important point.
 The Boundary Commissions for England, Scotland and Wales published revised proposals for constituencies on 17 October, and the consultation does not end until 11 December.
 He is right to raise this issue in this place and to encourage more respondents to come forward before the closure.